AndrewGaspar/Async-Await-Proposal-for-TypeScript/Proposal.md

   completes.
 * `await`s can be performed inside of conditions or as function parameters

+## Syntax

+Class/Interface methods, functions, and arrow function expressions can all be modified using the async keyword.

+As of the TypeScript Language Specification, functions are defined using the following expressions:

+*FunctionExpression:*
+  function  *Identifier<sub>opt</sub>* *CallSignature* { *FunctionBody*  }

+*AssignmentExpression:*
+  ...
+  *ArrowFunctionExpression*

 ## Principles of Implementation

 ### Implicit Promise Interface